Close

 Student and Academic Visas

 Student permits accommodate educational pursuits at recognized institutions.
-Processing requires enrollment confirmation and financial proof, typically taking 3-4 weeks for approval.
+Processing requires enrollment confirmation and financial proof, with applications typically requiring valid passports and supporting documentation.

 Transit and Special Categories

-Transit visas allow 72-hour stopovers for onward travel.
+Transit visas allow 24-hour stopovers within the airport proclaimed area for onward travel.
+The visa application charge for a transit visa is 1,855 VUV (approximately 16 USD).
 Diplomatic and official visas serve government representatives and international organization staff.
 Family reunion visas facilitate visits to Vanuatu residents and citizens.

 04